flatironinstitute/spikeforest_old/docs/blurbs/making-a-recording-public.md

 ## Making a SpikeForest recording public

-For testing purposes, we would like to make a subset of our recordings publically available.
+For testing purposes, we would like to make a subset of our recordings publicly available.
 Here we show the procedure for accomplishing this.

 The first step is to get a `sha1dir://` URI associated with the recording.
 This is done by taking a kb-snapshot using mountaintools.
 For example,